 Greg brings over 20 years of executive-level experience designing, scaling, and leading revenue functions for both emerging tech startups and Fortune 500 global brands.
 His track record of building high output sales engines with predictable, replicable results catalyzed the hyper-growth of dozens of startup successes including Thumbtack, Womply, Honor, and Pillpack.
 Most recently, Greg built and led the introduction and explosive growth of Merlin Jobs, a General Catalyst and FirstMark Capital-backed company focused on transforming SMB recruiting in the hourly jobs marketplace.
 Under Greg’s leadership, Merlin’s goal of enabling small business operators, the backbone of our economy, to focus on their business passion instead of back-office recruiting frustrations helped over 100,000 organizations in its first 2 years.
 Greg earned an MBA and BS in Organizational Communication from the University of Utah.
 He’s also an active member of Mensa and an advisor to expanding sales organizations in the rapidly growing Utah tech space.
 Greg lives in Salt Lake City, Utah.

-Aaron is responsible for technical execution and people management within the engineering organization.
+Aaron leads engineering and operations.
 Most recently he led machine learning infrastructure at Stripe.
 Previously, he led technical business development at Carto and was the CTO at the World Resources Institute.
 Aaron’s career started in academia as an individual contributor and engineering manager, working on biodiversity.
 Aaron holds a bachelor’s degree in computer science from the University of California at Berkeley, lives in Northern California with his family, dabbles in endurance running, and enjoys reading self introductions written in the third person.